chuongmep/bim42.github.io/_posts/2016-06-04-bridge-design.md

   - Grasshopper
   - Revit
 ---
 One of my colleague is currently working on bridge design with Revit.
-I have to admit, my first reaction was more like &#8220;Revit is not fit for bridge modeling, period&#8221;.
+I have to admit, my first reaction was more like "Revit is not fit for bridge modeling, period".
 But after some thought, I found Revit to be a pretty interesting solution to design these kind of infrastructures.

 The main issue is that even a simple bridge has a rather complex geometry, with a double-curved alignment and potentially a variable cross section.
 There is various possibilities to create this kind of geometry in Revit, I will present only one of them here.